taurus-org/taurus/doc/source/users/introduction.rst

     % cd taurus/qt/qtgui/panel
     % python taurusform.py motor/icepap/01/state motor/icepap/01/position motor/icepap/01/velocity

+For many more examples, See the :ref:`examples` page.

 Taurus is a pure-python module, but it makes heavy use of PyTango_, numpy_, PyQt_, etc. to provide good performance even when large amounts of data are involved.